Leith Connections

 This part of the project was approved as part of the final business case for the Trams to Newhaven project.

-We have recently appointed a contractor to start these works in November 2024.
-The first phase of work will begin on Great Junction Street, Henderson Street, Sandport Place and Dock Street.
+We commenced these works in November 2024.
+The first phase of work will be undertaken on Great Junction Street, Henderson Street, Sandport Place and Dock Street and will be completed by the end of 2025.

 Image of how the Shore and Henderson Street junction can look in the future